cph-cachet/carp.sensing-flutter/packages/carp_polar_package/README.md

     name: 'Polar Sensing Example',
   );

-  // define which devices are used for data collection - both phone and Polar var phone = Smartphone();
+  // define which devices are used for data collection - both phone and eSense var phone = Smartphone();
   var polar = PolarDevice(
     roleName: 'hr-sensor',